PrestaShop/prestashop.github.io/news/_posts/2020-05-07-productboard-portal-launch.md

 ![PrestaShop Feedback home](/assets/images/2020/05/productboard-home.png)

 #### Under consideration
-Lists all topics and some features that are already well structured and identified.
-At this step rating a card and telling the team why it is important will help the team prioritize it.
+Lists the topics and features that have already been identified and structured by the team.
+At this step, we need feedback to consider as many use cases as possible.
+It will allow us to draw the most useful feature.
+Also, rating a card to let the team know how important it is to you will help us prioritize it.

 ### User research
 Lists all the features the product team has decided to work on at the moment.
 When the team starts working on a feature, the first step is always to conduct some user research to understand which types of users need this feature, what are the use cases around it, and what’s its purpose.